Nomad-Media/samples-python/movies/movie_groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets content groups.](ref:getcontentgroups)
+> For more information about the API call used go to [Gets Content Groups](ref:get-content-groups)

 ## Add Movie to Movie Group